pan-roy/pan-roy.github.io/_posts/2024-03-26-api-upload.md

 ## How this impacts you

-Instead of mere data retrieval in our previous tutorials, what if we aimed to automate the process of uploading financial data?
+Instead of mere data retrieval in our previous tutorials, what if we aimed to automate the process of manual journaling?

 Xero supports CSV template upload for manual journals.
-However, what if we could skip the manual import process entirely?
+However, it still requires end-users to login and manually edit CSV templates or type in the relevant accounts in the journaling interface.

 ![manual journal](assets/manual_journals/manual_journals1.png)
 *"Manual" manual journaling*